Coenzyme Q10

 Coenzyme Q10 is a vitamin-like substance found throughout the body, but especially in the heart, liver, kidney, and pancreas.
 It is eaten in small amounts in meats and seafood.
 Coenzyme Q10 can also be made in a laboratory.

-Coenzyme Q10 is most commonly used for conditions that affect the heart such as heart failure and fluid build up in the body (congestive heart failure or CHF), chest pain (angina), and high blood pressure.
-It is also used for preventing migraine headache, Parkinson disease, and many other conditions.
+Coenzyme Q10 is most commonly used for conditions that affect the heart such as heart failure and fluid build up in the body (congestive heart failure or CHF), chest pain (angina), and high cardiovascular health.
+It is also used for preventing migraine headache, Parkinson condition, and many other conditions.

 Coenzyme Q10 was first identified in 1957.
 The "Q10" refers to the chemical make-up of the substance.